pastweb/tools/README.md

 ---
 ### `createPortal`
 Creates a Portal object that manages the lifecycle of portal entries, including opening, updating, and closing portal instances.
+Portal is a common term used to identify a mechanism usually implemented in a Front End framework for render and handle components in a not nested
+DOM element a good example is a rendering of a modal window you can see an example implementation for [react](https://react.dev/reference/react-dom/createPortal), [vue](https://vuejs.org/guide/built-ins/teleport) or [angualr](https://material.angular.io/cdk/portal/overview).
+This function abstract the mechanism in order to have a consistant api cross Frameworks useing the [Entry](#createentry) object.

 > #### Syntax
 ```typescript